 There are hundreds of non-electric coolboxes out there that simply work by filling with ice or ice-packs.
 The level of insulation is what matters here.
 The Campfire team has used a Yeti Roadie passive coolbox in the past, so we were interested to see how Waeco’s Cool-Ice range would measure up.

 We tested a 22-litre Waeco Cool-Ice (the range spans 13 litres to 110).
 The official test results on the Waeco website show that if you filled it (they used a slightly larger model) with 30kg of ice, only opened it for a minute a day and removed the melted water, you’d still have enough ice left to make it effective after 11 days.
 This was on a constant 30-degree temperature.
 That looks impressive, but it’s not how people use a coolbox, of course.

-- Apart from the better performance of the Yeti, we preferred the Cool-Ice for being much lighter (4.2kg compared to 7kg) and for its more useful shape – a flat-topped box that you can use as a side-table or stool.
+- We liked the Cool-Ice for being lighter (4.2kg) and for its more useful shape – a flat-topped box that you can use as a side-table or stool.

-- Both have good hinges and latches, low heat absorption and are supremely sturdy.
+- It has good hinges and latches, low heat absorption and is supremely sturdy.
 There are spares available too.

 Alternatives?
-Webasto make compressor coolboxes between 15 and 55 litres, although you don’t get mains power below the 30-litre model.
-We haven’t tested them yet, but we will!
 There are lots of cheap thermoelectric coolboxes by CalorGaz, Outwell and so on.
 Our advice for these and passive coolboxes?
 Check the insulation, because that’s what counts.